Eddie Rosario Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Reds pitching staff ranks 11th in the league.
+- The pitching staff for the Reds has a collective 8.7 K/9, which ranks 14th in the league.

-- The Reds have a 4.93 team ERA that ranks 27th among all MLB pitching staffs.
+- The Reds' 4.96 team ERA ranks 27th across all MLB pitching staffs.

-- Reds pitchers combine to surrender 102 total home runs at a clip of 1.3 per game (to rank 24th in baseball).
+- The Reds allow the fourth-most home runs in baseball (106 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.